Jay0494/Mobile-phone-sales-insights-/README.md

 * Ensuring optimal inventory based on sales-quantity correlation.

 **Impact:** Transformed raw sales data into a clear, actionable roadmap, enabling Mr. Chang to make informed strategic decisions for sustained growth and increased profitability in 2025.

+# QUESTIONS:
+- Why did sales drop dramatically in september?
+- What was the driving force behind the increased sales in October?